-During Problem Debriefing, students have a chance to review their work and compare their thoughts and actions to the historical record describing what actually happened.
-Provide a quick mini-lesson about the plague, or show a video such as Scourge of the Black Death, produced by the History Channel, to see the devastation caused by the plague throughout Europe and the solutions attempted by people in many different towns and cities.
+During Problem Debriefing, your child has a chance to review his or her work and compare what happened in the unit to the historical record describing what actually transpired.
+To aid in this comparison, you can provide a quick mini-lesson about the plague or show a video such as Scourge of the Black Death, produced by the History Channel, to see the devastation caused by the plague throughout Europe and the solutions attempted by people in many different towns and cities.
+If your child's interest has been piqued by the unit, you can help him or her continue to investigate the plague or the Middle Ages in many different ways:

 - Social Studies.
-The natural follow-up to this unit is to continue chronologically, discussing how the dramatic reduction in population was actually a catalyst to numerous developments in education, technology, and government.
+A natural follow-up to this unit is to continue chronologically, discussing how the dramatic reduction in population was actually a catalyst to numerous developments in education, technology, and government.
 There is also a long history of epidemics that could be introduced as parallels to the Black Death, including recurring plague outbreaks in Europe, the Yellow Fever epidemics in the U.S., or the recent outbreak of cholera in Haiti. - Language Arts.
 Numerous novelists have written about the plague era.
 A list of some of these novels are included in the Resources section of this manual (see Appendix A). - Science.
-Students should be informed about the true cause and cure of the plague.
-Some may find it interesting to know that prairie dogs and black-footed ferrets are vulnerable to the plague and that several contemporary outbreaks have devastated populations of these animals in the Great Plains of the U.S. - Mathematics.
+Your child should be informed about the true cause and cure of the plague.
+He or she may find it interesting to know that prairie dogs and black-footed ferrets are vulnerable to the plague and that several contemporary outbreaks have devastated populations of these animals in the Great Plains of the U.S. - Mathematics.
 Exploration into probability that begins in the What Could Happen? lesson can be continued after the unit.
-Data gathered in class can be used for additional analysis, or students can use the Pandemic Applet provided by the National Council of Teachers of Mathematics at http://nctm.org/uploadedFiles/Lessons_and_Resources/Math_Here_and_Now/Pandemics/6_6v8.swf.
+Data gathered during the activity can be used for additional analysis, or your child can use the Pandemic Applet provided by the National Council of Teachers of Mathematics at http://nctm.org/uploadedFiles/Lessons\and\Resources/Math\Here\and\Now/Pandemics/6\6v8.swf.